 Hopefully it’s not generally necessary to be dragged kicking and screaming to the Underworld to experience the Christ (perhaps I’m just so thick-headed that extreme measures were necessary!).
 But I *do* think that particularly as a consequence of the Enlightenment we have given a primacy to Reason that isn’t serving us well.
 (Or at least we’ve been giving LIP SERVICE to the primacy of Reason.)
 Any more, I think the Gnostics were on to something (without embracing all of THEIR theology & dogma either) — namely GNOSIS: first hand knowledge (not second hand from preachers and books).
 It’s the difference between reading about swimming and getting in the pool.
 After all, GNOSIS is the word group in the Bible for “a man knowing his wife”.

 Any more I think that Gnosis is generally possible.
-That when Jesus said “Blessed are the pure in heart, for they shall see God,”2 He was dead serious.
+That when Jesus said “Blessed are the pure in heart, for they shall see God,” He was dead serious.
 That to the extent that I can remove sin and negativity from my heart with G-d’s help, it’s like removing the bugs and mud from my windshield and I will be able to SEE Her.
-It’s the Buddha’s Eight-fold Path3: right view, right resolve, right speech, right action, right livelihood, right effort, right mindfulness, right concentration.
-This is not to EARN G-d’s favor, but rather to remove — in partnership with the Holy Spirit — those things which I MYSELF HAVE PLACED between myself and the Christ.
-It is work — without being Works.
+It’s the Buddha’s Eight-fold Path: right view, right resolve, right speech, right action, right livelihood, right effort, right mindfulness, right concentration.
+This is not to EARN G-d’s favor, but rather to remove — in partnership with the Holy Spirit — those things I MYSELF HAVE PLACED between myself and the Christ.
+It is work!
+Without being Works!
 It’s like having to take up a Cross to follow Him…

 Generally, I no longer think the options are just Evangelical Christianity vs. Liberal/Progressive vs. Atheism.
 It’s been a little over 500 years since Luther’s 95 theses.
 It seems to me that what is needed is another Reformation/Renewal of the Church along fresh philosophical/theological lines.
 Maybe that fresh direction includes Gnosis, maybe not.
 But I think it’s clear that the options we have now aren’t working, and, to quote Einstein, “We cannot solve our problems with the same thinking we used when we created them”.